Resume for Carpenter

 Key Takeaways

-- Note any relevant certificates or training courses you’ve completed.
+- List any relevant certifications or training programs you have completed.

-Resume for Carpenter Bunbury
+Resume for a Carpenter Bunbury

 1. Personal Information